big-damian/Cripto_Utilidades_Damian/README.md

 ## Personal data law compliance

-To comply with the [General Data Protection Regulation (Regulation (EU) 2016/679)](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), a diclaimer was added to the login screen under the buttons (although no real Privacy Policy exsits).
+To comply with the [General Data Protection Regulation (Regulation (EU) 2016/679)](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation), a disclaimer was added to the login screen under the buttons (although no real Privacy Policy exists).

 ## Useful links and resources
 These are some of the main resources and API's I used to make this project possible: